nileshpatil6/social-media-Automation/README.md

 4. **"Instagram Posting Failed"**
    - Check Facebook access token permissions
    - Verify Instagram Business Account connection

+5. **"Facebook Posting Failed" - (#200) This app is not allowed to publish to other users' timelines**
+   - This error occurs when your Facebook app doesn't have the required permissions
+   - You need a Page Access Token with `pages_manage_posts` permission
+   - See FACEBOOK_PERMISSIONS_FIX.md for detailed troubleshooting steps

 ### Debug Mode
 ```bash